The Karen Hill Tribe - History and Culture

 This is an 8mm film featuring Karen people and elephants from the YouTube channel of Michael Rogge, Dutch photographer, filmmaker, and videographer.
 Michael added the sound as it was a silent film.
 This film dates back to 1962.
 We don’t know who shot this film.

-The Karen hill tribe is the largest of the minority groups.
+The Karen hill tribe is the largest of the minority groups in Thailand.
 Missionaries have been very active and persuaded many Karen to become Christian.
-Some Karen, though, still practice animism.
+Many Karen, though, also still practice animism.
 Much of Karen hill tribe life is dictated by the spirits.
-The most important is the “Lord of Land and Water,” who controls the land’s productivity and calls upon the rice spirit to grow.
+The most important spirit is the “Lord of Land and Water,” who controls the productivity of the land and calls upon the rice spirit to grow.

 Also important is the matrilineal ancestor guardian spirit (bga).
 The village priest is the most revered individual.
 He is the ritual leader, and it is he who sets dates for the annual ceremonies.
-As the Karen have been incorporated into the Thai state, increasing numbers have turned to Buddhism.
+As the Karen have become Thai citizens, increasing numbers became Buddhists.
 However, some Karen, especially the Sgaw Karen, have been very responsive to the gospel and are now Christian.

 Karen traditional Dress and Textiles